FireBreather65/FireBreather65/README.md

 <details>
   <summary><b>About Me</b></summary>
   <p>Hello!
 My name is Malycia.
-I'm a recent graduate who lives in the Pacific Northwest.
+I'm an event organizer who lives in the Pacific Northwest.
 I've been coding on and off for a few years now and I'm ready to become a more consistent learner.
-I hope to become a UI/UX designer in the future, so most of my coursework pertains to those subjects.</p>
+I hope to become a UI/UX designer in the future, so most of my coursework pertains to that.</p>
 </details>

 <details>